Expand Your CMS Capabilities with Our Plugin Store

 • Seamless CRM and ad platform integration

-• Behavioral funnel tracking for complex user journeys
+• Behavioural funnel tracking for complex user journeys

 • Growth of real-time ad reporting and AI-generated dashboards